callmephilip/django-heroku-bootstrap/README.md

 ## Example App

 /apps/examples contains a simple email form which you can use to test the setup.
-Navigate to /examples/email/ to try it
+Navigate to /examples/email/ to try it.